 - If the tests were requested by Secondary Care (such as a Consultant at the Hospital) your results will go back to them, not all results are sent to your GP, please check with the person who requested these tests first.

 If you do not understand your results or unsure about your ongoing care following your results please book an appointment with a GP.

-If you received a text message regarding your appointment, you can cancel by replying ‘CANCEL’ to your appointment reminder, up to an hour before your appointment time.
+- If you received a text message regarding your appointment, you can cancel by clicking the link in the message.

 We are always keen to hear what our patients think of our services.
 We have made several changes in recent years because of feedback from our patients.
 There are several ways to make comments about the services.

 - You can complete a Friends and Family Test comments form either in reception (and place it in our Blue Box) or online here – Online Friends and Family Test